 |

-Luckily we rarely ever have to deal with soft sand.
-Only when the road has been washed away in a recent rainstorm will you be exposed to sand in a dry river bed or so.
-As long as the sand is moist you are safe.
+Luckily most of us rarely ever have to deal with soft sand.
+Owners of SUV's using their vehicles recreationally have frequent exposure to sand though.
+Like when the road has been washed away in a rainstorm and one has to drive on the sand of the dry river bed.
+As long as the sand is moist, you are safe.
 Traction and flotation are not an issue.

-Only when the sand has dried to a fine consistency and is even difficult to walk on, will you have a hard time driving on it.
+Only when the sand has dried to a fine consistency and is even difficult to walk on - like on most beaches, will you have a hard time driving on it.
+4WD or not.

 4WD and AWD will do best on soft sand.
 Automatic AWD is OK but not as efficient as 4WD and AWD.